joakim-brannstrom/dextool/plugin/mutate/README.md

 |                                                                                           |
 \-------------------------------------------------------------------------------------------/
 ```
-Figure: Over view of Dextool Mutate operational phases.
+Figure: Overview of Dextool Mutate's operational phases.

-The mutation testing plugin, Dextool Mutate, functions in such a way that the
+When using Dextool Mutate, the user starts by providing a configuration-file
-user provides a configuration-file where scripts, settings, and different paths
-are specified.
-The picture above shows the flow for the plugin, where the test
+where scripts, settings, and paths are specified.
+The picture above shows that
-part of mutation testing, is depicted in a more detailed manner.
-As shown in
-the image, the plugin is divided into different parts (executable commandos) -
+the flow of the tool is divided into different parts (executable commandos) -
 analyze, test and report.

 ## Test Phase Execution Flow